-Attendance "
+Attendance

 Students are expected to attend each class session on a regular and punctual basis to obtain the educational benefits that each meeting affords.
 Students shall be informed by their instructors whether latenesses or absences will be allowed during the semester.
 Instructors shall inform students of the consequences following excessive absences and/or latenesses.
 In the event of a student's absence from a test, the instructor will generally determine whether the student will be allowed to make up the work.
 The privilege of taking a make-up examination is generally not extended beyond one semester from the original date of examination.
 Make-up examinations are under the jurisdiction of the appropriate academic dean.

 The Department of Nursing has additional rules governing course, lab, and clinical attendance.
-See information in this catalog and the nursing student handbook.
+See information in the catalog's School of Health Professions, Nursing section and the Nursing Student Handbook.

-Maintaining Matriculation "
+Maintaining Matriculation